 Does YEA Camp offer financial aid/scholarships?

 YEA Camp is committed to social justice and diversity, and we have never turned an eager camper away due to lack of funds.
+YEA offers camperships (camp+scholarship) to qualified campers.
 At the same time, we are a nonprofit organization, so we rely on families’ honesty in applying for financial aid.
-Interested campers should submit the application, and then see a link to the scholarship application.
-We ask all campers applying for financial aid to fundraise toward their tuition, and we provide help for them to achieve their fundraising goal.
+Campers and families who are committed to attending YEA Camp should fill out the registration form.
+You will then be given a link to the Campership application.
+We encourage potential campers applying for financial aid to fundraise toward their tuition, and we provide help for them to achieve their fundraising goal.
 We will contact you within two weeks regarding a scholarship award.
-Returning campers are not eligible for financial aid.
+Returning campers are not eligible for camperships.

-How do I know if there are still spots or scholarships left for a particular session?
+How do I know if there are still spots or camperships left for a particular session?

-Unless we have indicated that a session is full on our Dates and Tuition page, the session is open and we are still accepting applications and scholarship applications for that session.
+Unless we have indicated that a session is full on our Dates and Tuition page, the session is open and we are still registering and accepting campership applications for that session.

 Where does YEA hold camp sessions?

 YEA Camp currently has locations in Oregon, California and Massachusetts, but we have campers attend from all over the country (and sometimes from other countries, too!).
 See our locations and session dates here.

 What type of activism do you promote or teach?
 Do you endorse violence?